edithturn/CKAD-training/README.md

 </p>

+This repository contains definitions, tips, sources, and many commands for practice and that I am using for my kubernetes certification exam.

 # `` REPOSITORY IN PROGRESS ... `` :carousel_horse: :raising_hand:  :tractor:

 ## **About the CKAD  (Certified Kubernetes Application Developer)**

+The exam covers the following topics in a certain percentage:

 - Core Concepts (13%)
 - Multi-Container Pods (10%)